Tom-PIT/Connected.Docs/en/Common/CodeLists/TaxRates.md

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the entry is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A tax rate can be deleted only if it is not used in any dependent entries.
+>A tax rate can be deleted only if it is not used in any dependent entries.
-If the tax rate is referenced elsewhere in the system, deletion is not possible.